 [Rep’s first name]

-As you begin to field consumer issues, you’ll begin to notice trends.
+As you begin to field consumer issues, you may start to notice trends.
 Perhaps it is a common phrase or issue.
 Whenever you notice these, create a new alert for mentions.
 It could reveal new conversations.
 You should also refine your listening strategy as new social media channels become popular.

 Have Rock Star Staff